Sweet Marjoram, Knotted Marjoram

 Annuals, Herbs, Perennials

 Native to the Mediterranean and Turkey.
-To 1–2 ft. tall and wide.
+Grows to 1–2 ft. tall and wide.
 Oval gray-green leaves to 3/4 in. long.
 Inconspicuous white flowers emerge from clusters of knotlike heads at top of plant.
 Keep blossoms cut off and plant trimmed to encourage fresh growth.
-Fresh or dried leaves are used for seasoning meats, scrambled eggs, salads, vinegars, casseroles, tomato dishes.
+Fresh or dried leaves are used for seasoning meats, scrambled eggs, salads, vinegars, casseroles, and tomato dishes.

 In cold-winter areas, this is often grown as a summer annual, and in pots on sunny windowsills indoors.